 But in surrendering your power to another, you create something of a dictator in your own life – someone to bow to, someone to cry because of, someone to fear – never realizing that the person that scares you is has nothing of the importance you believe.

 Or that the dictator you kneel to, is but an old man, who couldn’t defeat even the guards who defend him.

 Think of your parents.

-Think of the cooler kids.
+Think of the cool people.

-Think of the hot guy or girl that scares you.
+Think of the hot guy or girl.

-Don’t be one of these 676,000.
+Don’t be scared of people.

 Comment and share below.
 Don’t be afraid of me.